katiethile/anime-collection-js-project/README.md

 ## Code of Conduct

-Everyone interacting in the TopTenAnime project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://www.contributor-covenant.org/).
+Everyone interacting in the Anime-Collection-JS-Project project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://www.contributor-covenant.org/).